grantbow/fit/README.md

 supplement other issue/bug systems or quickly act in their place, especially if no other system is provided.

-Using bug and FIT helps implementers streamline working with [issues](https://en.wikipedia.org/wiki/Issue_tracking_system) and [version control](https://en.wikipedia.org/wiki/Version_control). bug works well with both git and mercurial distributed version control though the git features are more well exercised.
+Using fit helps implementers streamline working with [issues](https://en.wikipedia.org/wiki/Issue_tracking_system) and [version control](https://en.wikipedia.org/wiki/Version_control). fit works well with both git and mercurial distributed version control though the git features are more well exercised.

-bug is adaptable with issue key/value pair metadata.
+fit is adaptable with issue key/value pair metadata.

-bug manages issues using Filesystem Issue Tracker (see [FIT.md](FIT.md)) conventions/format.
-An `issues/` directory holds one (descriptively titled) directory per issue.
+fit manages issues using the Filesystem Issue Tracker (see [FIT.md](FIT.md)) conventions/format.
+A `fit/` or `issues/` directory holds one (descriptively titled) directory per issue.
 Each directory holds a Description file and anything else needed.

-The bug implementation of FIT ([FIT.md](FIT.md)) is (almost) the simplest issue system that can still work.
+The fit implementation is (almost) the simplest issue system that can still work.
 It differs from similar tools in several ways.
 Human readable plain text files are intuitively understood, viewable, editable.

-People naturally try to keep track of issues in single text files and spreadsheets but these can fail to meet project needs. (see [FAQ.md](FAQ.md))
+At first people naturally try to keep track of issues in single text files and spreadsheets but these can fail to meet project needs. (see [FAQ.md](FAQ.md))

-Issue context is valuable to coders and may be difficult for others to understand. bug also supports multiple `issues/` directories throughout the directory tree for stronger coordination of coding and issue tracking.
+Issue context is valuable to coders and may be difficult for others to understand. fit also supports multiple `fit/` or `issues/` directories throughout the directory tree for stronger coordination of coding and issue tracking.

 An alternative in IT projects is all too common: implementers are not given the tools needed to record code issues because issue systems take resources to